portfors-lab/sparkle/doc/ref/api.rst

 Runner classes
 +++++++++++++++
 The :class:`AcquisitionManager<sparkle.run.acquisition_manager>` contains runner classes for the different types of data acquisition that the system is capable of.
-It also contains some shared state and resources between the different acqusition runner classes such as communication queues.
-Only one acqusition operation may be in progress at any time.
+It also contains some shared state and resources between the different acquisition runner classes such as communication queues.
+Only one acquisition operation may be in progress at any time.

 The different acquisition operations that the program runs are:

 * Explore (a.k.a Search) mode, run by :class:`SearchRunner<sparkle.run.search_runner.SearchRunner>`.
 Allows on going, on-the-fly, windowed, acquisition.
-I.e. the stimulus may be changed in the after acquistion has begun.
+I.e. the stimulus may be changed in the after acquisition has begun.
 Data gathered in this mode is not currently saved to file.
 * Protocol (a.k.a Experimental) mode, run by :class:`ProtocolRunner<sparkle.run.protocol_runner.ProtocolRunner>`.
-Allows for a pre-defined list of stimlui to be presented for windowed acquisition.
+Allows for a pre-defined list of stimuli to be presented for windowed acquisition.
 Stimuli cannot be changed once acquisition has begun, although it may be interrupted and halted before finishing.
 * Calibration mode, consists of two types: a tone curve, or a single stimulus, which are run separately by :class:`CalibrationCurveRunner<sparkle.run.calibration_runner.CalibrationCurveRunner>` and :class:`CalibrationRunner<sparkle.run.calibration_runner.CalibrationRunner>` respectively.
 Both are predefined, windowed acquisition, for the purpose of speaker calibration, intended to be run before the start of any other operation, but may be run at any time.
 Also associated is microphone calibration which is run by :class:`MphoneCalibrationRunner<sparkle.run.microphone_calibration_runner.MphoneCalibrationRunner>`.
 * Chart mode, run by :class:`ChartRunner<sparkle.run.chart_runner.ChartRunner>`.
-Allows for continuous, on-going, acqusition.
+Allows for continuous, on-going, acquisition.
 For future development.

 All of these runner classes share a common superclass :class:`AbstractAcquisitionRunner<sparkle.run.abstract_acquisition.AbstractAcquisitionRunner>`: